ircv3/ircv3-specifications/extensions/extjwt.md

 The client MAY send `EXTJWT` or `EXTJWT *` to the server to request a new JWT token.
 The server MUST then reply with `EXTJWT *` and a JWT token as its jwt_token parameter containing the following claims that are relevant to the client at that time:

 * `exp` Number; Unix timestamp for when this token expires.
-Usually less than 1 minute from the token generation.
+See below for notes on the expiry claim.
 * `iss` String; The server name that generated this token.
 * `sub` String; The nick of the client that requested this token.
 * `account` String; The account name of the user that requested this token.
 Empty if not available.